-- 3.1.1, A day in 2035: From the diary of technology development manager - 9:30-10:30 Telepresence meeting with executives from Tokyo headquarters to discuss new product planning while still staying at home in Kyoto.
+3.1.1 A Day in 2035: From the Diary of a Technology Development Manager

+9:30-10:30 Telepresence meeting with executives from Tokyo headquarters to discuss new product planning while still staying at home in Kyoto

-XR teleconferencing among 3D avatars (UC1-3: Telepresence).
-I was a little nervous when the president's avatar appeared in front of me, but I moved next to the president in 3D space, handed him a product VR and asked him prototype, to experience it remotely with haptic gloves.
-We were able to get the president's go-ahead right away.
+XR teleconferencing 3D among avatars (UC1-3: Telepresence).
+I was a little nervous when the president's avatar appeared in front of me, but I moved next to the president in 3D space, handed him a product VR prototype, and asked him to experience it remotely with haptic gloves.
+We were able to get his goahead right away.